-3. On a Windows operating system, after installing the WebSphere Application Server product, use the WASService.exe command to manually define the nodeagent server process as a Windows service.
-You can use the same command to manually define a Windows service for another installation instance or for another configuration instance of either the server1 process or the dmgr process.
+3. On a Windows operating system, after installing the WebSphere Application Server product, you can use the WASService.exe command in the app_server_root/bin directory to manually define a Windows service for another installation instance or for another configuration instance of the server1 process.